HenrikSamuelsson/mastering-kotlin-book-studies/chapter-03/questions.md

 ## Answer 7

 Reactive programming is based around asynchronous data streams.
-The stream will hold events produced by components and other components can listen and react on certain events which in turn might cause a nev stream.
+The stream will hold events produced by components and other components can listen and react on certain events which in turn might cause a new stream.

 ## Question 8